Lab 10: RLC Circuit Resonance

 Objectives

-- Setup function generator to output AC sine wave
+- Set up a function generator to output an AC sine wave.

 Description

-An important property of this circuit is its ability to resonate at a specific frequency, the resonance frequency, .
+An important property of this circuit is its ability to resonate at a specific frequency, known as the resonance frequency, .
 Its angular frequency alternative, , is given as:

 The resonant frequency is defined as the frequency at which the impedance of the circuit is at a minimum.
-Equivalently, it can be defined as the frequency at which the impedance is purely real (that is, purely resistive).
-This occurs because the impedances of the inductor and capacitor at resonant are equal but of opposite sign and cancel out.
+Equivalently, it can be defined as the frequency at which the impedance is purely real (i.e., purely resistive).
+This occurs because the impedances of the inductor and capacitor at resonance are equal but of opposite sign and cancel each other out.
 The resonant frequency for an RLC circuit is:

 Reference